Is Stamp Duty Payable on Transfer of Property Between Spouses?

 If you’ve had first hand experience of tax havens, you may be aware of new government and HMRC approaches to this type of finance management – and it’s likely that you’re keen to know what to do next.
 Here, we’ll look further into tax havens and discover the legalities behind them.

 As the name suggests, tax havens are locations that enjoy lower rates of taxation than the country in which the account holder in question resides.
 A few examples of these include Gibraltar, the Isle of Man, the Cayman Islands, the British Virgin Islands, the Channel Islands (Guernsey and Jersey), Bermuda, the Bahamas, Trinidad & Tobago and Barbados.
-Because accounts based in these countries are not taxed as much as those in the UK, many individuals here have discovered means of manipulating this in order to avoid paying the full tax for which they are liable.
+Because accounts based in these countries don’t have as high of tax rates as the UK, many individuals here have discovered means of manipulating this for tax avoidance or money laundering purposes.

 Even in the wake of this scandal, news outlets continue to reveal the identities of people and businesses who have played the system in order to circumvent their tax obligations.

-The simplest way to determine whether use of an offshore account is lawful is to investigate whether the owner of said account is utilising it for monetary gain and neglecting to properly declare income to HMRC, thereby constructing a financial advantage over those who are paying tax correctly.
+The simplest way to determine whether use of an offshore account is lawful is to investigate whether the owner of said account is utilising it for monetary gain and neglecting to properly declare income to HMRC, giving them a financial advantage over those who are paying tax correctly, and inhibiting economic cooperation and development.
 This behaviour amounts to tax evasion.

 If you are currently taking advantage of the system in this way, you are liable to be investigated by HMRC and may be found guilty of non-compliance, resulting in a hefty penalty.